Boys tennis tops Foothill in CIF semifinal match

 By May 7, both the boys and girls tennis teams ended their regular season campaigns as Palomares League Champions, and secured individual players and team spots for their respective CIF Southern Section tournaments.

-Girls make it to second round in tough CIF Division 1 tourney
+Girls make it to second round in CIF

 “I was thrilled the girls were able to win at least one round in that higher division,” Coach Settles said.